Winter backpacking in both New England where I grew up or my current home in the Rockies, means SNOW.

 The thought of venturing into the backcountry during winter can sound a bit off-putting.

 But winter is not a time to be afraid of being outside.
-Rather, it is a chance to see something in a different way.
+Instead, it is a chance to see something in a new way.

 A popular and crowded lake in summer becomes a solo delight in winter as one example.